 "We want our customers to enjoy summer without having to worry about unpredictable bill spikes due to heat waves," said SDG&E’s vice president of customer services Scott Crider.
 “Enrolling in Level Pay is a great option and will give our customers a more predictable bill throughout the year.”

 Customers who do see a spike in their bills during the summer as a result of their cooling system are also encouraged to look at new technology to help them reduce their energy cost.
-For example, new can be paired with smart phones, so customers can turn on their air conditioning remotely to precool their home while they are at work or school.
+For example, new smart thermostats can be paired with smart phones, so customers can turn on their air conditioning remotely to precool their home while they are at work or school.
 By doing this, the house cools down at a slower pace, during off-peak, lower cost hours; the AC doesn't have to work as hard – and uses less electricity.

 Additionally, customers can learn more about how their home uses energy and view usage by month by logging onto the SDG&E My Account portal to view their energy data and set up a bill alerts for their homes and businesses.
 Summer electricity prices are in effect from June 1 – October 31.